Audio quality is the most important aspect of any podcast. Good audio comes mostly from having a good microphone.

 If you have an XLR microphone, just plug it into your pre-amp or mixer.
 If you have no idea what XLR means…don’t worry about it.

-The microphone is decent when it comes to audio quality, but it’s better suited for phone calls than podcasts.
 One thing to be careful about with these is making sure the inline microphone isn’t rubbing against your clothing while talking.
 Every time it brushes against your clothing, the microphone picks it up LOUD and clear.
 To fix this, just make sure you’re holding the microphone about two to three inches from your body while talking.

 Your laptop’s built-in microphone